latest

 The Federal Consent Decree That Changed My Life as a Disabled Student

-When I was a young autistic student, I had an excellent education because Black folks had fought for my rights as a disabled student as part of the federal civil consent decree established in 1982.
+As a kid, I had an excellent education because Black folks had fought for my rights as a disabled student as part of the federal civil consent decree established in 1982.
 The order was in place until my senior year of high school.
 I received individual support, accommodations, an individualized education plan, and support from guidance counselors as I faced merciless taunting.

-Invariably, the taunts would often lead to fistfights.
-This was especially true when I responded to those kids by calling them “white trash,” invariably leading me to the office of a Black guidance counselor, Mr. Jones.
+Invariably, the taunts would often lead to fights; invariably leading me to the office of a Black guidance counselor, Mr. Jones.

-After my older brother died right as I began junior high, and the bullying got too tough for me to bear, I met almost every day with Mr. Jones.
+After my older brother died right as I began junior high, and the taunting by other kids become overwhelming, I found myself meeting regularly with Mr. Jones.

 “You don’t realize the opportunities that you have in your life that these kids would kill to have,” Mr. Jones would tell me.

-Many of the Black kids that I met in this group session would share their anger that bullies would tease me like that and call me a “Jew bastard.”
-And I would share my rage at the racism directed at these Black kids, often from the same small group of Catholic kids.
+Many of the Black kids that I met in this group session would share their anger at the racism.
+And I would share my rage at the racism directed at these Black kids.

 They also opened my eyes to the racism they faced from white teachers and the excessive punishment that far exceeded whatever I faced as the son of a respected Jewish labor leader.